Nigeria: information for prospective students - Welcome

 There are a number of external funding bodies that exist to support study in the UK.
 Government departments, international agencies, charitable organisations and private companies may also be able to provide financial support for certain subject areas.
 If there is a local British Council office near you they can provide up-to-date advice on what is available for your country and you can search for scholarships online.

-If you are leaving secondary school with the West African Senior School Certificate or the NECO Senior School Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you’re studying the West African Senior School Certificate or the NECO Senior School Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

-If you are studying the National Diploma (ND) you'll need an overall score of between Credit - Distinction, or Upper Credit - Distinction (depending on your grading structure).
+If you are studying the National Diploma (ND) you'll need to achieve between Credit and Distinction, or Upper Credit and Distinction (depending on your grading structure).
 For courses that have specific subject requirements, an individual assessment will need to be carried out when we receive your application.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 For a postgraduate taught course such as a Masters, you would normally need a Bachelors degree from a recognised institution in a relevant subject.

 Typically you would need at least the equivalent to a UK upper second class honours degree (2:1), however some courses will accept lower second class honours degrees (2:2).
 Actual requirements will vary by course.